 California has received worldwide attention for the state’s ambitious efforts to address climate change.
 California’s 482 cities and 58 counties are proud of what they have accomplished to help reduce greenhouse gas (GHG) emissions and are poised to do more in the years ahead.
 Despite limited resources, cities and counties across the state have found cost efficient, innovative solutions that reflect the unique characteristics of their communities.
 The Institute’s Climate Action programs, services and resources help local leaders understand, apply and track the results of these innovative practices, demonstrating how California communities are setting an example for the state, nation and the world.

 Recent actions by the California Legislature and the Administration of Governor Brown promise to accelerate state efforts to address climate change.
 Cap and trade is one key strategy that California is implementing to achieve the greenhouse gas (GHG) emission reduction goals set in the state law.
-This resource center provides an overview of cap and trade, the funding available to local governments and each of the current cap and trade funds as of August, 2016.
+This resource center provides an overview of cap and trade, the funding available to local governments and each of the current cap and trade funds as of August, 2017.
 View the individual funds below.Click here to download the overview infographic.

 The Institute for Local Government’s Sustainability Best Practices Framework offers options for local action in ten areas.
 They are drawn from practical experiences of cities and counties throughout California.
 The options vary in complexity and are adaptable to fit the unique needs and circumstances of individual communities.